Advantages of Pole Construction

 In Vermont Life Magazine (Summer 1956 issue) there’s a story of a pole-type barn-raising after a man’s barn burned and his cattle were without shelter.
 Neighbors helped on the barn (the women cooked), and in two days the poles and main timbers of the new, 80-cow barn were secured, and the majority of the roof was in place.

-Once the poles are plumb, the next step is to nail (or bolt) the longitudinal beams to the poles, and make sure the is squared up.
+Once the poles are plumb, the next step is to nail (or bolt) the longitudinal beams to the poles, and make sure the structure is squared up.
 The roof rafters are connected to this frame, and then your exterior is completed—not forgetting to put on a roof!

 What kinds of buildings lend themselves to pole construction?
 The list is long and includes just about any type of commercial building, such as a warehouse or light manufacturing plant.
 Then there are farm buildings of all kinds—cow barns, horse barns, cattle sheds, poultry houses, tool sheds and the like.
 There are homes, too.